ankitshah074/ankitshah074/README.md

 # 👋 Hi, I'm Ankit Shah!

-🎓 AI/ML Enthusiast | Python Developer | Open to Opportunities
+🎓 AI/ML Enthusiast | Open to Opportunities
-📍 Based in India | 📫 ankitshah5721@gmail.com
+📫 ankitshah5721@gmail.com

 ---

 ### 🔍 About Me

-I'm a passionate AI/ML student deeply interested in building intelligent systems that solve real-world problems.
+I am a final-year student majoring in Artificial Intelligence and Machine Learning, with deeply interested in building intelligent systems that solve real-world problems.
 I enjoy working with data, experimenting with models, and deploying ML projects.

 - 🧠 Skilled in **Machine Learning**, **Deep Learning**, and **NLP**
 - 🔭 Currently working on a **GenAI assistant for document Q&A**